aws-amplify/amplify-data/packages/data-schema/docs/data-schema.a.md

 </td><td>

-Create a one-directional one-to-one relationship between two models using the `hasOne("MODEL_NAME")` method.
+Create one-to-one relationship between two models using the `hasOne("MODEL_NAME", "REFERENCE_FIELD(s)")` method.
 A hasOne relationship always uses a reference to the related model's identifier.
 Typically this is the `id` field unless overwritten with the `identifier()` method.

 </td></tr>